 Step 6: Banking documents are sent to your registered address.

 The process will be complete once the banking documents (cash card, passbook, contract, and other related banking documents) arrive at your business' registered address.
 Congratulations!
-You are now a successful holder of a corporate bank account in Japan.
+You now know how to open a corporate bank account in Japan.

 Want us to do that for you?